vmware/vic/doc/application_workflow/webserving.md

 # Web-serving on vSphere Integrated Container Engine

-We take the Web-serving benchmark from CloudSuite (http://cloudsuite.ch/webserving/) as an example, to demonstrate how customers who are interested in the LEMP implementation of a cloud native web-serving application could use our guidelines to deploy the system on vSphere Integrated Container Engine 0.7.0 with Docker Compose.
-This demo has three tiers deployed on three containerVMs: an Nginx Web server, a Memcached server, and a Mysql database server.
-The Web server runs Elgg (a social networking engine) and connects the Memcached server and the database server through network.
+We take the Web-serving benchmark from CloudSuite (http://cloudsuite.ch/webserving/) as an example, to demonstrate how customers who are interested in the LEMP implementation of a cloud native web-serving application could deploy it on vSphere Integrated Container Engine 0.7.0 with Docker Compose.
+This demo has three tiers deployed on three containerVMs: an Nginx Web server, a Memcached server, and a MySQL database server.
+The Web server runs Elgg (a social networking engine) and connects the Memcached server and the database server through the network.

 ## Workflow

 ### Build docker image for the Web server (on regular docker)

 In the original the Web-server docker image from Cloudsuite, the functionality of “email verification for new user registration” is not enabled, which makes it less realistic and practical.
-Therefore, we need make some modifications and re-build the docker image for the Web server. **You can also skip this section and proceed to "Compose File for vSphere Integrated Container Engine" if you do not want to build your own image**.
+Therefore, we need make some modifications and re-build the docker image for the Web server. **You can also skip this section and proceed to "Compose File for vSphere Integrated Containers Engine" if you do not want to build your own image**.

 Step I:
 Download the original installation files from https://github.com/ParsaLab/cloudsuite/tree/master/benchmarks/web-serving/web_server